MRSevim/react-quiz-kit/README.md

   points?: number; //Optional points for the question }

-interface UserResponse {
+export interface UserResponse {
   questionId: string; // ID of the question
   selectedAnswer: string | string[]; // Answer(s) chosen by the user
   isCorrect: boolean; // Whether the answer was correct, if correct answer was an array,
-  // meaning it had multiple answers, all the values inside correctAnswer array have to have a matching value in selectedAnswer and vise versa for this to be true.
+  //meaning it had multiple answers, all the values inside correctAnswer array have to have a matching value in selectedAnswer and vise versa for this to be true.
 }

+export interface AnswerParam {
+  //this is the interface of the param passed to the answerQuestion
+  questionId: string; // ID of the question
+  selectedAnswer: string | string[]; // Answer(s) chosen by the user }

-interface QuizState {
+export interface QuizState {
   //This is your whole state.
   //Use this state when using useQuiz hook and get want you want from it.
   quizData: QuizData; //quizData passed into QuizProvider